Guernsey’s Committee for Economic Development has selected Brittany Ferries as the preferred bidder to provide lifeline sea links for the island.

 At this stage Guernsey and Jersey have not reached a shared view on how to proceed, however Guernsey’s Committee wanted to provide certainty for island residents and businesses following the joint tender exercise run during the last 10 months jointly with the Government of Jersey.

-The Government of Jersey told Channel Eye: “We recognise the importance of this decision for all Islanders as this is a 15-year contract for lifeline ferry services, and we are doing everything possible to ensure a swift conclusion.
+The Government of Jersey told Channel Eye (on 31st October): “We recognise the importance of this decision for all Islanders as this is a 15-year contract for lifeline ferry services, and we are doing everything possible to ensure a swift conclusion.
 We’re planning to meet with both bidders in the next 24 hours, as we have further questions that need to be answered.”

 The Guernsey Committee decided unanimously to appoint Brittany Ferries as its preferred bidder, subject to further negotiations on some elements of the contract, after careful and thorough consideration of all bids.